Westray to Papa Westray flight: Aircraft

 Loganair operates this flight with one of its two Britten-Norman BN2B-26 Islander aircraft.
 The Islander is a high-wing, twin piston engine, propeller-driven aircraft.
 It is flown by a single pilot, and there is seating for eight passengers in the passenger cabin.
 One additional seat usually remains empty next to the pilot.

 Loganair's chief executive, Jim Cameron, described the Islander as "robust" and "well suited to the vagaries of Scottish weather".
 Summarizing expert opinion of the Islander, Alastair Dalton of The Scotsman said the aircraft "had a good safety record and had proved versatile in operating from the shortest and roughest Highland runways".

-Loganair is planning to introduce electric aircraft to the Orkney Islands by 2021 due to the short distance between the islands that would make such flights possible.
+In 2018, Loganair was planning to introduce electric aircraft to the Orkney Islands by 2021 due to the short distance between the islands that would make such flights possible.
+However, as of 2024, the BN-2 Islander is still operating the routes.

 Flight numbers

-The flight numbers change daily and repeat with a weekly cycle.
-Loganair Flight 312 departs from Westray Airport to Papa Westray Airport on Monday morning, and Flight 317 returns to Westray that afternoon.
-On Tuesdays through Fridays, the flight numbers to Papa Westray are 323, 333, 343, and 353.
-The return flight numbers are 328, 338, 348, and 358.
-Flight 362 or 363 is the Saturday flight from Westray to Papa Westray, and on Sundays, Flight 378 is the return flight to Westray.
+The flight times and numbers change daily and repeat with a weekly cycle.
+Loganair Flight 702 departs from Westray Airport to Papa Westray Airport on Monday morning, and Flight 705 returns to Westray that afternoon.
+On Tuesdays, Thursdays, and Fridays, the flight number to Papa Westray is 709.
+The return flight number is 711.
+On Wednesday, Flight 714 goes to Papa Westray and the Flight 711 comes back to Westray.
+Flight 720 is the Saturday flight from Westray to Papa Westray, and on Sundays, Flight 726 is the return flight to Westray.

 Possible replacement

-In 2014 Orkney Islands Council began consultations to build a number of fixed links between seven of the Orkney Islands.
+In 2014, Orkney Islands Council began consultations to build a number of fixed links between seven of the Orkney Islands.
 This would include a bridge between Westray and Papa Westray.
-As of 2021 such plans had not begun.
+As of 2025 such plans have still not begun.

-There is a passenger ferry between the islands also, usually 13 daily departures per direction.
+There is a passenger ferry between the islands also, with several daily departures per direction.
 They are around 5 km and last around 25 minutes.
 A car ferry usually runs twice a week.